Esteghlal F.C.: 2001–present: Iran Pro League Era

 After Esteghlal's defeat to Zob Ahan in the Hazfi Cup final on 29 May 2016, Parviz Mazloomi was fired and replaced by former player and Naft Tehran's head coach Alireza Mansourian on 1 June 2016.
 Esteghlal started the season poorly and were knocked out of the Hazfi Cup in the Quarter-finals by Naft Tehran.
 The club was also issued a transfer ban for the 2017 winter period for outstanding debts to Adil Chihi.
 On 7 February 2017, Esteghlal defeated Qatari club Al Sadd on penalties to advance to the 2017 AFC Champions League group stage.
 Esteghlal was defeated by Al Ain 6–1 on quarter final of 2017 AFC Champions League and was eliminated.
 Mansourian was the head coach of Esteghlal until 7th week of 2017–18 season of Persian Gulf Pro League.
 Mansourian resigned after accumulating only 5 points in 7 matches and standing on 16th position.
 German coach Winfried Schäfer was appointed as new manager of Esteghlal Tehran on 1 October 2017, replacing Alireza Mansourian.
 He was fired in the spring of 2019 and Farhad Majidi replaced him, but was fired at the end of the season.

 In June 2019, Italian coach Andrea Stramaccioni was appointed as Esteghlal's coach, but he later left the club in December 2019 due to financial insolvency.

+In 2022 women attended an Iranian domestic league football match in the Azadi Stadium for the first time since the 1979 Islamic revolution.